 Just as it is at our secluded Lodge out by the beaches west of Forks, the chill factor at the Bluff property is huge.
 Gorgeous water views are just everywhere, accompanied by the sound of waves lapping on the shore well below.
 Eagles are frequent visitors to the firs on the west side of the house.
 The signature feature of this property is an expansive ocean-facing deck and a weatherproof, bluff-front gazebo allowing unobstructed views of Vancouver Island, Mt.
 Baker, Port Angeles Harbor, shipping, smuggling, search-and-rescue operations, attempted defection of sailors to the western nation of their choice, and anything else that might be floating or going on out there on the Strait.
 Watching shipping can be addictive, a bit like watching a fire and discovering after a short while that there’s absolutely nothing on your mind.

-For the moment, this property cannot be booked online.
-Interested individuals please contact Lynne Murphy at 360-640-4366 or firstname.lastname@example.org for dates, rates, minimum nights, deposits, cancellations, age limits for booking and children, and whatever discussion of other particulars might be needed.
+This property cannot be booked online through the Lodge website.
+For online booking, please visit www.vrbo.com and search for property #593708.
+For other questions please contact Ed Murphy at 360-640-4408 or firstname.lastname@example.org for dates, rates, minimum nights, deposits, cancellations, age limits for booking and children, and whatever discussion of other particulars might be needed.